CONTROL OF THE ENVIRONMENTAL IMPACT OF LFB’S ACTIVITIES

-LFB takes concrete action to control the environmental impact of its activities.
-The Group implements various environmental policies aimed at its employees, service providers, clients, suppliers, etc.
+LFB has taken concrete action to control the environmental impact of its activities by implementing various policies in this area.

-LFB also implemented a Corporate Travel Plan (CTP) for its employees.
-The plan includes a new online carpooling application, in addition to the carpooling plan that is already in place.
-Two electric car charging stations for employee use have just been installed at the LFB Les Ulis site.
-In order to reduce LFB’s second largest source of greenhouse gas emission, national and international business travel was limited and all LFB meeting rooms were equipped with video conferencing.
+LFB has also implemented a Business Travel Plan for its employees’ home-work commuting.
+Notably, it introduced a new connected carpooling application, in addition to the carpooling measures already in place.
+In order to reduce the second source of greenhouse gas emissions at LFB, national and international business travel has been limited and all meeting rooms at LFB sites have been equipped with videoconferencing.

 The lockdown imposed by the Covid-19 pandemic has largely contributed to reducing the environmental impact, since teleworking has been generalised and extended to all job functions that allow it.
 The deployment of software and applications supporting remote meetings has been accelerated.